emerald-dao/1-non-fungible-token/README.md

 > In a terminal, run `npm run mint [THE ADDRESS YOU COPIED ABOVE]`

+In your terminal, you should see a printed "Transaction Id".
+If you go to [Testnet Flowscan](https://testnet.flowscan.org/) and paste in that Transaction Id, you should see information about that minting transaction.

 > Click "Get NFTs", and you should see all your NFTs in your account!

 ---